FNScence/CSAFAP-config-package/README.md

   Call this label on an empty radiotile within `csafap/maps/[mapname]_labels.cfg`.
   > - Step 5:
   Call the alias (which you created in step 2) within `csafap/maps/[mapname]_cmd.cfg` using the same radio tile as in the previous step.

+## Known Issues
+- **Fix: cfg rejected by game bug**
+  Launch your personal autoexec config using the launch option `+exec cfgname` and at the bottom of that config use `exec csafap/main`.
+  Also don't exec the configs while already on a server.
+Run them from the main menu (or, as explained above, on game launch) instead.

 ## FAQ (Frequently asked Questions):